intelligence38000/android-docs/src/pages/plugins/overview/places.md

 ## Add Autocomplete

-The **Autocomplete** UI component offers users the ability to search addresses or places and receive information including the latitude and longitude, phone number, categories, and an abundance of other info.
-As the user types, place predictions display immediately to the user along with any previously searched places.
+The **Autocomplete** UI component offers users the ability to search addresses or places and receive information including the latitude and longitude, phone number, categories, and plenty of other information.
+As the user types, place predictions display at once to the user along with any searched places.

 There are two ways to use the Autocomplete service: